hyperquantum/PMP/README.txt

 Party Music Player, abbreviated as PMP, is a client-server music system.
 The server is responsible for playing music, and a separate program, a 'remote', is used to connect to the server and instruct it what to do.
+PMP uses hashes to keep track of music files, so it can deal with moved/renamed and duplicate files without any problems.

 The software is licenced under GPLv3.